amitxv/PC-Tuning/docs/physical-setup.md

 ## Configure USB Port Layout

 - Favor the first few ports on the desired XHCI controller.
 Some of them may not be physically accessible which can be determined in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) with trial and error.
-Use the motherboard ports and avoid companion ports (indicated in the right section of the program) as the data has to go through a hub
+Use the motherboard ports, avoid companion ports (indicated in the right section of the program) and [internal headers](/media/xhci-internal-headers.png) as the data must go through hubs

     - Ryzen systems have an XHCI controller that is directly connected to the CPU which can be identified under the ``PCIe Bus`` category in [HWiNFO](https://www.hwinfo.com).
 It is usually the XHCI controller that is connected to a ``Internal PCIe Bridge`` which is also labeled with the CPU architecture